browserup/docs/en/load/quick-start.md

 The CLI is installed via [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-If Javascript is not your thing, don't worry, you don't need to know Javascript.
-This is just how we install the CLI.
+If Javascript is not your thing, don't worry, you don't need to know Javascript!
+NPM is just how we install the CLI.

+### Requirements:
-Local Cluster
+Local Cluster:
 * Docker Installed and Running (make sure it is current)
 * 32 GB Ram or more Recommended

-Cloud Cluster
+Cloud Cluster:
 * Amazon AWS account
 * Windows, Mac or Linux to operate the <span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span> Command line Util
 * Local Docker is not required for remote AWS execution, so CI/CD setup can remain simple